 While some holidays in Poland offer special opportunities for visitors to learn about Polish culture, it is also important to note that traveling during these holidays may mean that shops and public offices are closed.
 Plan your trip accordingly to avoid unexpected delays and cancellations.

 01 of 09

-New Year's Day is celebrated across Poland on January first.
+New Year's Day is celebrated across Poland on January 1, as it is in the United States.
 Major city centers, like Krakow's Main Market Square, are filled with celebrants waiting for the fireworks display on the night of December 31st.

 02 of 09

 Easter in Poland is celebrated according to the Western Calendar, so it'll fall on the same dates as celebrated in the United States.
 Eggs are painted and special foods are prepared, like in America, but the majority of the Polish population is Catholic, so many attend church services.

 The Monday after Easter is an important day for those celebrating in Poland.
 Known locally as Smigus Dyngus (also called Smingus-Dyngus), or Wet Monday, Polish people celebrate the end of the Holy Week by playfully dumping water on one another.

 Though it used to be acknowledged with large public displays, May Day in Poland is typically a day of rest.
 Protests and demonstrations for workers' rights are sometimes held in major cities on this public holiday, but these have also declined in recent years.
 Many public restaurants and shops—and all government offices and schools—are closed on May Day.